RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 2. Press and hold **Ctrl** and move your mouse around the code.

     This turns the data items and the paragraph names you hover over into hyperlinks.

    ![](images/ee28df1588527730d234f113d53f4745.png)

-3. Click one of the hyperlinks to position the cursor on the definition of the respective data item or paragraph.
+3. Click a hyperlink to position the cursor on the definition of the respective data item or paragraph.

 **Viewing Data Definitions**

-1. Hover over a data item in the Procedure Division to see information about the data item and how ma times it is used in the program.
+1. Hover over a data item in the Procedure Division to see information about the data item and how many times it is used in the program.

-2. Double-click a data item or paragraph name highlights all their occurrences in the code.
+2. Double-click a data item or paragraph name to see how the IDE highlights all their occurrences in the code.

 **Breadcrumbs**